 Many businesses have old film that they need to store as part of their business model.
 Banks and hospitals used to convert their files to microfiche or microfilm in order to save on back up space and to create an additional copy of this information.

-It’s important to have a good backup plan in place so that your film stays safe.
+Whether it is several years old or brand new, it’s important to have a good back-up plan.
 Businesses use microfilm and microfiche as an archiving tool because it’s a proven, reliable method to back up data over time.

-It’s also accessible and available if we lose the ability to access the technological solutions like cloud storage that is becoming more popular recently.
-Many of these same techniques can also be applied to old family films and photograph negatives that you might want to store for personal reasons,
+Microfilm and microfiche are also accessible and available if we lose the ability to access technological solutions like cloud storage which— is becoming more popular.
+Many of these same techniques can also be applied to old family films and photograph negatives that you might want to store for personal reasons.

 Microfiche and Microfilm

 Microfilm and microfiche are two storage methods that many businesses rely on to store information.
 This type of data is quite safe, and it has an expected shelf life of about 500 years if you choose the correct materials for the film.

 Experts recommend using polyester based film instead of cellulose film if you want the records to last that long.
 In order for the records to last, you do need to follow the correct guidelines for storage conditions.